pennyl67/openminted-guidelines/recommendations-for-publishers.md

 ### How to comply with OpenMinTeD interoperability specifications

 OpenMinTeD has defined a set of technical and legal specifications that intend to facilitate the secure and robust deployment of TDM applications running on scholarly content.
-The specifications for content aim at ensure they can properly interact with the applications and/or components.
+The specifications for content focus on their interaction with the applications and/or components.

 ####Minimum requirements
 At present, the [OpenMinTeD platform](https://services.openminted.eu) supports the following: